juliarias20/2526-SPOT-Assistant/object_detection/README.md

     - The default name of the server is currently `fetch-server` but can be changed with the command above and the option `-n` or `--name`.
     - The model can be changed by changing the model name after the `-m`.
     - Additional cameras can be used by adding more `-i` arguments.
+    - `-o` is an optional argument that specifies object to be detected.
+It is only used by vocabulary based models.

 - To create new object detection models, use the notebook `YOLO_SPOT.ipynb`, open in Google Colab, and follow the directions there.
     - Once you have downloaded the new model, make sure to create a directory under `/models` with the desired name for the model and put the `.pt` file there.